rsvim/rsvim.github.io/docs/api/intro.md

 If you need the Rsvim manuals/usage you can find them in [User Manual](/docs/user_manual/get_started), you can also contribute to this document on [GitHub](https://github.com/rsvim/rsvim.github.io).
 :::

+With the concept of thinking of Rsvim editor as a specialized javascript-based runtime, calling APIs provided by Rsvim is literally the only way to interact with Rsvim when writing js scripts.
+For other things such as Vim commands and key mappings, they are only user interfaces implemented by js functions.

 This chapter introduces the JavaScript APIs provided by the Rsvim editor.
 When configuring options or developing plugins, you can think of it as a specialized js runtime implementation similar to [Node.js](https://nodejs.org/en)/[Deno](https://deno.com/), by taking over the control of `stdio`.

 Rsvim provides the following APIs: